Handbook of the Mammals of the World: Volume 4: Sea Mammals (published in July 2014)

-The Handbook of the Mammals of the World Volume 5: Monotremes and Marsupials (published in June 30, 2015)
+Volume 5: Marsupials (published in June 2015)

 The fifth volume is devoted to the marsupials, echidnas, platypus, and opossums.
 The 44 colour plates are created by Toni Llobet.
 It covers the details to the taxonomy, range, habitat, reproduction, behaviour, and conservation status of 354 species from 21 families in eight orders.
 The introductory chapter by Kristofer Helgen is about recently extinct marsupials like the thylacine.

 Groups covered in this volume are: